-I was asked to go on a mission’s trip to the Caribbean.
+My husband and I were invited to be on a mission’s team to the Caribbean.
 I really wanted to go, so did my husband.
-The missions’ team planned to paint an orphanage, build playground equipment and minister to the children.
-My husband has worked with children for more than 25 years.
+The team planned to paint an orphanage, build playground equipment and minister to the children.
+My husband has worked with children for more than 30 years.
 This was right up his alley.

 Unfortunately, for both of us to go, we needed $4,000.
 We didn’t have time to save that much money.
-One of us could have gone, and we began a discussion about which one that ended with an unusual perspective about missions trips.
+One of us could have gone.
+The discussion about which one ended with an unusual perspective about missions trips.

-I wanted to go so I could write about the trip for NOLA.com’s faith blog.
-Rod want to go so he could paint and minister to the children.
-His intent was more noble than mine.
+I wanted to go so I could write about the trip.
+Rod wanted to paint and minister to the children.
+His intent was nobler than mine.
 I encouraged him to go.
 He didn’t want to go without me.
-Neither one of us was happy that only one of us could go on the mission trip.
+Neither one of us was happy that only one of us could go.

 Twenty people went on the mission trip without us, which means $40,000 was spent on travel to accomplish a few thousand dollars worth of work.
 Where is the wisdom in that?
 The orphanage spends $1,000 a month on food.
-If the would be missionaries had stayed home, and sent the money instead, the children would have food for years.
+If the part-time missionaries had stayed home and sent the money instead, the children would have food for years.
 Instead, they have a painted building and a playground.

 If I’m starting to sound cynical, forgive me.
 Maybe I came to this conclusion to feel better about not going.
 But when you calculate the numbers it is what it is.
 I realize I’ve cast a bad light on people striving to do a good work even though that is not my intent.
 Several of the people who went on the trip are friends, and I do not think ill of them for going.
 I’ll never diminish their effort to serve God by telling them what I have just pointed out to you.
 If we had the money, my husband and I would have spent a week in the Caribbean with them.